youmi-zym/youmi-zym.github.io/_pages/home.md

 ## News and Media

+### 2026

+* March 2026: 1 Paper Accepted by **SIGGRAPH** 2026: GeoQuery: Geometry-Query Diffusion for Sparse-View Reconstruction!

+* Feb 2026: 1 Paper Accepted by **T-RO** 2026: How NeRFs and 3D Gaussian Splatting are Reshaping SLAM: a Survey, is now available on [arXiv](https://arxiv.org/abs/2402.13255v3)!

 ### 2025

 * Sep 2025: 2 Papers Accepted by **NeurIPS** 2025: both are focusing on accurate 3D surface reconstruction!